Exploring Vatican City – Your Guide For Everything

 Vatican City Dress Code

 The Dress Code of Vatican City is strictly enforced at St. Peter’s Basilica.
 No shorts, bare shoulders or miniskirts.
-This applies to both men and women.
+This applies to everyone.
 I’ve entered with shorts on, but I’ve heard it is possible to be sent away, even if you got through security.
 The other important item during the summer is a hat, but from personal experience these are not allowed for men.

 The Vatican And St. Peter’s Basilica Cupola